 - Fever and depression (advanced cases)

-When the primary infection is localized at the joint level, it can migrate to the organs and cause septicemia if left untreated.
+When the primary infection is localized at the joint level, it can migrate to the surrounding tissue, causing bone or local infections, or it could travel by blood to other organs and cause septicemia if left untreated.

 How to Care for a Cat With Septic Arthritis